Hanna-Barbera Logo

 Hanna-Barbera Logo 1974

 This is a revised version of the 1966 logo.
 It differs from the original by having fewer geometric figures.
-Now there are only two quadrangles, and the letter “B” is formed by two elongated ovals, which are interconnected.
+There are only two quadrangles, and the letter “B” is formed by two interconnected elongated ovals.
 The vertical parts of the emblem are tilted to the right and have small crossbars.
 The logo is colored in five shades: sandy, orange, red, purple, and blue.

 1977 – 1979